 Bit Name Function 7:0 P1MDIN[7:0] Analog Configuration Bits for P1.7-P1.0 (respectively).
 Port pins configured for analog mode have their weak pullup, digital driver, and digital receiver disabled.
+In order for the P1.n pin to be in analog mode, there MUST be a 1 in the Port Latch register corresponding to that pin.
 0: Corresponding P1.n pin is configured for analog mode.
 1: Corresponding P1.n pin is not configured for analog mode.
-Note: On C8051F716 and C8051F717 devices, P1.7 will default to analog mode.
-If the P1MDIN register is written on the C8051F716 and C8051F717 devices, P1.7 should always be configured as analog.
+Note: P1.4-P1.7 are not available on 16-pin packages, with the reset value of 0000b for P1MDIN[7:4].